myrestop/myflow-plugin-guide/README.md

 RunFlow is a powerful efficiency tool, it can extend function by installing plugin, and plugins are not restricted by programming languages, this will bring much more possibilities to our app.

-We sincerely invite you to be a plugin developer on our platform, let us build an open, free and efficient productivity tool.
+We sincerely invite you to be a plugin developer on our platform.
+Let us build this productivity tool together, to make it more open, free and efficiently.

 ## Preconditions